Working with Indicators in the Architecture Repository

 indicator thermometer

-Do you recognize the following: You are presented with a list of, for example, 100 software applications, and only five of these applications are worthwhile to look at in detail because they are problematic.
+Do you recognize the following: You are presented with a list of, for example, 100 software applications; only five are worth looking at in detail because they are problematic.
 Only the thing is, all the applications in the list are presented in the same way: the same colors, font type, etc..

 The five important ones to look at are like needles in a haystack.
-If you don't know where you can find these five applications in the list, you might even not notice them or overlook them.
-They just don't stand out from the rest.
+If you don't know where to find these five applications in the list, you might not notice them or overlook them.
+They don't stand out from the rest.

 How great would it be if you could give certain items, in this case, the applications, in a list a different color than the others, so they stand out and you can quickly focus on them!
-Well in Dragon1 that can be done with Indicators.
+In Dragon1, that can be done with Indicators.

 What is an Indicator?